dragsbruh/ninjsu/docs/index.md

 NinJSu is a powerful JavaScript library for developing cross-platform games with maximum compatibility.
 It offers extensive control over your game, drawing inspiration from frameworks like pygame and raylib.

 [Examples](./examples/)

 [Changelog](./changelog)

 [Documentation](./documentation)

 [Github](https://github.com/dragsbruh/ninjsu)

-With NinJSu, you can create visually stunning games that run smoothly across different platforms.
+With NinJSu, you can create games that run smoothly across different platforms.
 The library provides a wide range of features and functionalities to give you full control over your game development process.

 Whether you're a beginner or an experienced game developer, NinJSu helps you bring your game ideas to life with ease.